-Whenever an Intel-type $\mu C/\mu P$ wishes to read the contents of a register or some location within the Receive LAPD Message buffer or the Receive OAM Cell Buffer, (within the Framer device), it should do the following.
+Whenever an Intel-type $\mu C/\mu P$ wishes to read the contents of a register or some location within the Receive LAPD Message buffer, it should do the following.

-- 1. Place the address of the target register or buffer location (within the Framer) on the Address Bus input pins A[11:0]. - 2.
-While the $\mu C/\mu P$ is placing this address value on the Address Bus, the Address Decoding circuitry (within the user's system) should assert the $\overline{CS}$ (Chip Select) pin of the Framer, by toggling it "Low".
-This action enables further communication between the $\mu C/\mu P$ and the Framer Microprocessor Interface block. - 3.
+- 1. Place the address of the target register or buffer location on the Address Bus input pins A[8:0]. - 2.
+While the μC/μP is placing this address value on the Address Bus, the Address Decoding circuitry (within the user's system) should assert the CS (Chip Select) pin of the Framer, by toggling it "Low".
+This action enables further communication between the μC/μP and the Framer Microprocessor Interface block. - 3.
 Toggle the ALE\AS (Address Latch Enable) input pin "High".
 This step enables the Address Bus input drivers, within the Microprocessor Interface block of the Framer. - 4.
 After allowing the data on the Address Bus pins to settle (by waiting the appropriate Address Data Setup time), the μC/μP should toggle the ALE\AS pin "Low".
 This step causes the Framer device to latch the contents of the Address Bus into its internal circuitry.
-At this point, the address of the register or buffer locations (within the Framer), has now been selected.

-- 5. Next, the $\mu C/\mu P$ should indicate that this current bus cycle is a Read Operation by toggling the $\overline{RD}DS$ (Read Strobe) input pin "Low".
+At this point, the address of the register or buffer locations has now been selected. - 5.
+Next, the μC/μP should indicate that this current bus cycle is a Read Operation by toggling the RD\DS (Read Strobe) input pin "Low".
 This action also enables the bi-directional data bus output drivers of the Framer device.
-At this point, the bi-directional data bus output drivers will proceed to drive the contents of the latched addressed register (or buffer location) onto the bidirectional data bus, D[7:0]. - 6.
-Immediately after the $\mu C/\mu P$ toggles the Read Strobe signal "Low", the Framer device will toggle the $\overline{RDY}$ \DTCK output pin "Low".
-The Framer device does this in order to inform the $\mu C/\mu P$ that the data (to be read from the data bus) is NOT READY to be latched into the $\mu$ C/ $\mu$ P.
+At this point, the bi-directional data bus output drivers will proceed to drive the contents of the latched addressed register or buffer location onto the bi-directional data bus, D[7:0].

-- After some settling time, the data on the bi-directional data bus will stabilize and can be read by the μC/μP.
-The XRT72L58 DS3/E3 Framer will indicate that this data can be read by toggling the RDY\DTCK (READY) signal "High". - After the μC/μP detects the RDY\DTCK signal (from the XRT72L58 DS3/E3 Framer), it can then terminate the Read Cycle by toggling the RD\DS (Read Strobe) input pin "High".
+- 6. After the $\mu C/\mu P$ toggles the Read Strobe signal "Low", the Framer device will keep the $\overline{RDY}DTCK$ output pin "High" in order to inform the $\mu C/\mu P$ that the data to be read from the data bus is NOT READY to be latched into the $\mu C/\mu P$ . - 7.
+After some settling time, the data on the bi-directional data bus will stabilize and can be read by the μC/μP.
+The XRT72L52 DS3/E3 Framer will indicate that this data can be read by toggling the RDY\DTCK (READY) signal "Low". - 8.
+After the μC/μP detects the RDY\DTCK signal, it can then terminate the Read Cycle by toggling the RD\DS (Read Strobe) input pin "High".

-Figure 25 presents a timing diagram which illustrates the behavior of the Microprocessor Interface signals, during an Intel-type Programmed I/O Read Operation.
+Figure 22 presents a timing diagram which illustrates the behavior of the Microprocessor Interface signals during an Intel-type Programmed I/O Read Operation.

-FIGURE 25.
-BEHAVIOR OF MICROPROCESSOR INTERFACE SIGNALS DURING AN INTEL-TYPE PROGRAMMED I/O READ OPERATION
+FIGURE 22.
+MICROPROCESSOR INTERFACE TIMING - INTEL-TYPE PROGRAMMED I/O READ OPERATION